Fast Concurrent Data Sketches: Model

 \section{Model}

-We consider a non-sequentially consistent shared memory model that enforces program order on all variables and allows explicit definition of \emph{atomic} variables as in Java~\cite{JavaMemoryModel} and C++~\cite{CppConcurrentMemoryModel}.
+We consider a non-sequentially consistent shared memory model that enforces program order on all variables and allows explicit 4 definition of \emph{atomic} variables as in Java~\cite{JavaMemoryModel} and C++~\cite{CppConcurrentMemoryModel}.
 Practically speaking, reads and writes of atomic variables are guarded by memory fences, which guarantee that all writes executed before a write {\sc w} to an atomic variable are visible to all reads that follow (on any thread) a read {\sc r} of the same atomic variable s.t.\ {\sc r} occurs after {\sc w}.

-Every thread takes \emph{steps} according to a deterministic \emph{algorithm} defined as a state machine.
+A thread takes \emph{steps} according to a deterministic \emph{algorithm} defined as a state machine.
 An \emph{execution} of an algorithm is an alternating sequence of steps and states, where each step follows some thread's state machine.
-We are interested in algorithms that implement objects supporting \emph{operations}, such as a sketch's query and update methods.
-An operation's execution consists of a series of steps, beginning with an \emph{invoke} step and ending in a \emph{response}.
-The \emph{history} of an execution $\sigma$, denoted ${\cal H}(\sigma)$, is its subsequence of operation invoke and response steps.
+Algorithms implement objects supporting \emph{operations}, such as query and update.
+An operation's execution consists of a series of steps, beginning with an \emph{invoke} and ending in a \emph{response}.
+The \emph{history} of an execution $\sigma$, denoted ${\mathcal{H}}(\sigma)$, is its subsequence of operation invoke and response steps.
 In a \emph{sequential history}, each invocation is immediately followed by its response.
 The \emph{sequential specification (SeqSpec)} of an object is its set of allowed sequential histories.

-Correctness of concurrent algorithms is typically formulated using the notion of linearisability~\cite{herlihy1990linearizability}: a \emph{linearisation} of a concurrent execution $\sigma$ is a history $H \in$\emph{SeqSpec} such that (1) after adding responses to some pending invocations in $\sigma$ and removing others, $H$ and $\sigma$ consist of the same invocations and responses (including parameters) and (2) $H$ preserves the order between non-overlapping operations in $\sigma$.
-Golab et al.~\cite{Wojciech} have shown that linearisable data structures do not suffice in order to ensure correct behaviour of randomised algorithms under concurrency, but rather \emph{strong linearisability} is required: \begin{definition}[Strong linearisability] A function $f$ mapping executions to histories is \emph{prefix preserving} if for every two executions $\sigma, \sigma'$ s.t.\ $\sigma$ is a prefix of $\sigma'$, $f(\sigma)$ is a prefix of $f(\sigma')$.
+A \emph{linearisation} of a concurrent execution $\sigma$ is a history $H \in$\emph{SeqSpec} such that (1) after adding responses to some pending invocations in $\sigma$ and removing others, $H$ and $\sigma$ consist of the same invocations and responses (including parameters) and (2) $H$ preserves the order between non-overlapping operations in $\sigma$.
+Golab et al.~\cite{Wojciech} have shown that in order to ensure correct behaviour of randomised algorithms under concurrency, one has to prove \emph{strong linearisability}:

+\begin{definition}[Strong linearisability] A function $f$ mapping executions to histories is \emph{prefix preserving} if for every two executions $\sigma, \sigma'$ s.t.\ $\sigma$ is a prefix of $\sigma'$, $f(\sigma)$ is a prefix of $f(\sigma')$.